-3.4.1 Short-Term Liquidity Coverage
+3.4.2 Short-term liquidity coverage

 The coverage of liquidity needs to avoid payment interruptions is often addressed structurally, through reserves, credit lines and external support or other mechanisms stipulated by the legal and regulatory framework.
 Covered bond programs often benefit from a mandatory liquidity reserve to cover a number of months of liquidity, which may also include the coverage of principal payments and usually need to be tested regularly ("pre-maturity test").
-Where the legislative framework does not require coverage, issuer may decide contractually or via a public statement to maintain the same, in which case we base our assessment on a suitable track record presenting a credible history of commitment to the contractual obligations.
-Absent these mechanisms, we consider increased short term liquidity risks which may lead to a lower primary rating uplift.
+Where the legislative framework does not require coverage, the issuer may decide contractually or via a public statement to maintain the same, in which case we base our assessment on an appropriate track record that demonstrates a credible history of commitment to contractual obligations.
+Without these safeguards, we consider short-term liquidity risks increased, which may lead to a lower primary rating uplift.

-3.4.2 Asset-Liability Mismatches
+3.4.3 Asset-liability mismatches

-Assets of the cover pool often amortize over a time horizon that is beyond the scheduled maturity of the covered bonds, resulting in asset-liability mismatches (ALM).
+Assets of the cover pool often amortize over a time horizon that is beyond the scheduled maturity of the covered bonds, resulting in asset-liability mismatches.
 After the default of the issuer, ALM risks pose a major threat to the timely payment of principal.
-Creditreform Rating analyses the interplay of legal and regulatory provisions and specific structural features of the covered bond program to understand the effective nature of the ALM, which may change upon the failure of the issuer (i.e. due to conditional acceleration of the covered bonds, soft-bullet or pass-through structures etc.).
-If protective mechanisms are inefficient in mitigating ALM risks completely, the covered bond program (via its trustee) will have to temporarily access the capital markets on its own to obtain external funding or liquidate cover assets to successfully address ALM funding gaps.
+Creditreform Rating analyses the interplay of legal and regulatory provisions and specific structural features of the covered bond program to understand the effective nature of the ALM, which may change upon the failure of the issuer (i.e. due to conditional acceleration of covered bond redemptions, soft-bullet or pass-through structures etc.).
+If provisions fail to mitigate ALM risks, the covered bond program, through its trustee, may need to access capital markets for external funding or liquidate cover assets to fill ALM funding gaps.

-Pre-Maturity Tests and Matching
+Pre-maturity tests and matching

 Issuers may be required to prefund the covered bond principal redemptions coming due in a given period ("pre-maturity test"), for example 180 days or 12 months.
-Such coverage tests will have to be performed in regular intervals; Issuers are normally required to buffer potential shortfalls with sufficiently liquid assets.
+Such coverage tests will need to be carried out on a regular basis and issuers are normally required to have sufficient liquid assets to cover any potential shortfall.

-Required matching mechanisms often stipulate the coverage of the covered bonds nominal and/or netpresent-value and excess overcollateralization, including the mode and frequency of coverage testing.
-We do not consider natural matching to be fully efficient in mitigating ALM risks unless the mechanisms require an effective matching of cash flows, which is not the case in all covered bond jurisdictions.
+Typically, matching mechanisms mandate the coverage of the covered bonds' nominal and/or netpresent-value and excess overcollateralization, including the method and frequency of coverage testing.
+We do not consider natural matching as fully effective in mitigating ALM risks unless it requires efficient cash flow matching, which is not a requirement in all covered bond jurisdictions.

-Repayment Method
+Repayment method